Brain-Tooling/interviewChamp/README.md

 # interviewChimp

+Interview Chimp is a tool to help you ace your technical interviews by providing an user friendly dashboard displaying dozens of real interview questions, sorted by topic.
+With one click, you can submit your answer for real time feedback utilizing OpenAI's API.
+Save your answers to study with, and prepare to ace your technical interview.

 ## To Get Started...
  ![Screen Shot 2023-05-10 at 7 42 03 PM](https://github.com/Dragonite39/interviewChamp/assets/106838422/e9de3c0a-0be5-4be3-98c8-849112684972)
 1. Create an account, or log in with your Google account (if you don't have an accout, create one on our "Sign Up" page or log in with your Google account)